sundaramkumar/expenses-tracker/README.md

-# expenses_tracker
+# Expenses Tracker

-A Expenses Tracker app Flutter App for iOS and Android.
+An Expenses Tracker app Flutter App for iOS and Android.

 ## Description